rafaljab/gui-automation-playground/README.md

 cd react-automation-playground
 npm install
 ```
-You also need to install the "json-server" package:
+You also need to install globally the "json-server" package:
 ```bash
 npm install -g json-server
 ```

 ## Running
+You can start the application manually or by using a ready-made CMD script.
+### Manually
 Start a JSON server on port 3500:
 ```bash
 npx json-server -w data/db.json -p 3500